-One of the most useful aspects of Ariba procurement solutions is the insight it gives companies in the procurement process and their spending.
-However, full transparency relies on getting your suppliers enabled on the Ariba Network.
+The most valuable feature of Ariba procurement solutions is the insight it gives companies into the procurement process and their spend.
+However, full transparency relies on managing supplier adoption and enablement on the Ariba Network.
 That is one of the biggest challenges companies face when trying to fully implement their Ariba solutions.

 What is the Ariba Network?